This is why Hastings Borough Council will not be providing the large town centre Christmas tree

 Hastings Council plays Scrooge and cuts out Christmas trees

-Hastings Borough Council has said it can no longer afford to provide the tree, which is seen every year at the end of Robertson Street, opposite the old Debenhamas.
+Hastings Borough Council has said it can no longer afford to provide the tree, which is seen every year at the end of Robertson Street, opposite the old Debenhams.

 The Council has also pulled out of providing the large Christmas tree in Butlers Gap, in Hastings Old Town.